 - Demand pressure.
 A school with a long waitlist can max out the cap without losing a single family.
 A school with empty classrooms cannot.

 - Recent renovations or new buildings.
 KHDA permits one-time additional increases linked to verifiable capex (new facilities, teaching staff uplift, accreditation costs).
+Most of the 6%+ CAGR examples above had at least one such filing in the period.

 - Corporate strategy.
 Multi-school groups often raise in lockstep even if some campuses have spare capacity, to maintain brand positioning.